-DO NOT OVERAPPLY.
+DO NOT OVER APPLY.
 Avoid pooling or excessive rundown.
-Broom, roll, or brush away puddles until the sealer has fully penetrated.
+Use a stiff brush, broom, or heavy nap roller on puddles until the sealer has fully penetrated.

 Rinse tools with water and liquid detergent immediately after use.
 Remove overspray with a wet towel before it dries.
 Dispose of unused material and empty containers in accordance with local regulations.